Timmyzophrene/Domotique/README.md

 Domotique
 =========
-If you have any question, contact me at : timmyzophrene@gmail.com Si vous avez une question, contactee moi a : timmyzophrene@gmail.com
+If you have any question, contact me at : timmyzophrene@gmail.com Si vous avez une question, contactez moi a : timmyzophrene@gmail.com

 The com port for arduino can be changed on the lampe.php file.
 Le port com pour l'arduino peut être changé sur le fichier lampe.php